apache/sedona/docs/tutorial/sql.md

 ### Other queries

 There are lots of other functions can be combined with these queries.
-Please read [GeoSparkSQL functions](../api/sql/GeoSparkSQL-Function.md) and [GeoSparkSQL aggregate functions](../api/sql/GeoSparkSQL-AggregateFunction.md).
+Please read [SedonaSQL functions](../api/sql/GeoSparkSQL-Function.md) and [SedonaSQL aggregate functions](../api/sql/GeoSparkSQL-AggregateFunction.md).

 ## Save to permanent storage